Kurotama-str/TF2-Plugins/README.md

 # My plugins
 <ins>Bot Upgrades :</ins> \
 Made for source 1.12 \
-Made with Uber Upgrade in mind \
+Made with Uber Upgrades in mind \
 Made with the help of AI (sorry, not enough time or energy to learn sourcepawn in details, I just proofread and test the code on my server)

 <ins>Hyper Upgrades :</ins> \
 Made for source 1.12 \
-Based on Uber Upgrade in mind \
+Based on Uber Upgrades \
 Made with the help of AI (sorry, not enough time or energy to learn sourcepawn in details, I just proofread and test the code on my server)
 I heavily recommend pairing it with Bot Upgrades and Custom Attributes, like nosoop's starter pack : https://github.com/nosoop/SM-TFCustomAttributeStarterPack.